EgosOwn/snow10/README.md

 * Use encryption if you really need to protect your messages.
 Use a good password but keep in mind that no encryption is perfect (Snow2 uses cryptojs AES)
 * It is best to save the site offline to avoid your messages being intercepted by possible malicious code sent from (my) web server
 * The larger your message, the more obvious it is that it is there.
+* While Snow10 technically has no size limit for messages, very large messages may take a long amount of time to create.
+Your browser may appear to freeze if you do this, but it should finish eventually.

 # Roadmap (to do)

 * Ability to automatically spread/retrieve message content into paragraphs of "cover" text

+* Optimize the conversion code for longer messages

 * CLI version